aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 The parameter in the ACK message is undefined.
 Some implementations seem to re-use the message buffer, so there may seem to be data in the parameter that appears meaningful, but it isn't.

-If an error occurs while executing a command, the module will send a separate message to indicate the error, and this message will arrive after the ACK.
+If an error occurs while executing a command, the module will send a separate message to indicate the error, and this message will usually arrive after the ACK.
+This means that you cannot know whether a command succeeded except by waiting for a period of time after the ACK to ensure that an error is not returned.

 When sending commands, using feedback might be useful.
 When sending queries, requesting feedback is unnecessary because the module should send a response or an error, making an extra ACK superfluous.